Kinetically Constrained Quantum Dynamics in Superconducting Circuits: Effects of dephasing and losses

-In Fig.~\ref{fig_dynamics_noise_n} we show the dynamics of the fidelity and the relative variation of the imbalance for different values of $s$ and noise strength $\gamma$ keeping $U=1$, starting from the state in {Eq.}~\eqref{eq_initial_state_ni} with $n_0=1$.
-The imbalance displays an exponential decay $\mathcal{I}(t) \sim \mathcal{I}(0)e^{-t/\tau}$ with $\tau$ dependent on the initial state, the parameters of the Hamiltonian and the coupling strength $\gamma$ with the external bath.
+In Fig.~\ref{fig_dynamics_noise_n} we show the dynamics of the fidelity and imbalance for different values of $s$ and noise strength $\gamma$ keeping $U=1$, starting from the state in {Eq.}~\eqref{eq_initial_state_ni} with $n_0=1$.
+The imbalance displays an exponential decay $\mathcal{I}(t) \sim \mathcal{I}(0)e^{-t/\tau}$, with $\tau$ dependent on the initial state, the parameters of the Hamiltonian, and the coupling strength $\gamma$ with the external bath.
 The decay time $\tau$ increases the more the system is in the localized phase and the larger is the initial occupation $n_0$, while it decreases with the noise strength $\gamma$ as $\tau \propto 1/\gamma$.